ramonpetgrave64/github-build-attestations-rw/draft_post.md

     ```

 2.
+    There is a second, but **risky** method that we implement in our reusable workflow.
+In this method, the build Job has permision
+    to request an OIDC token. with the claims that it is github-hosted.
+This claim would also be present in a stub attestation
+    (not of the real build artifact) that the Attest Job can verify.
+This is risky because if the runner is self-hosted and malicious,
+    then it could sign arbitrary attacker artifacts that would have the same source and signer workflow as your real artifacts!

+    Our mitigation is to run the Build job in yet another reusable workflow to produce a stub attestation that has a different
+    signer workflow identity (e.g., `/sub-workflow-do-not-trust.yml`) than our calling reusable workflow.
+This is still risky because now your
+    verifiers must be diligent to invoke the CLI with `--signer-workflow` or `--cert-identity`.
+Without specifying those options,
+    they could accept attacker-provided artifacts as valid, having the same source `--repo`.

+    Given the risk, the use of this method is optional and turned off by default with `self-hosted-runner-check-high-perm`.

+3.
-    The second method examines the logs of the Build Job for [special markers](https://github.com/orgs/community/discussions
+    The third potential method examines the logs of the Build Job for [special markers](https://github.com/orgs/community/discussions
 111347#discussioncomment-10490619) to positively identify self-hosted runners.
+We cannot use this method within the reusable workflow
+because Github's API only makes the logs available after the workflow run has completed.

-The Signing Job will perform this step before deciding to
+    Here's how it could work: The Signing Job would perform this step before deciding to
 sign the build artifacts.
 And then to check the honesty of the Signing Job, the verifier must check the OIDC claims that the Signing
 Job was using a github-hosted runner.
 The veriier ensures that the Signing Job was github-hosted, which ensures that the Build Job was github-hosted.